 01 of 05

-How to Emboss or Tool Metal and Paper for Miniatures
+How to Emboss or Tool Metal and Paper

 Embossing or tooling of paper and metal foils is a useful technique for making lots of decorated surfaces for miniatures.
-The fish shown above is a child's project embossed on aluminum foil, backed with glue to hold the foil shape, and colored with Pebeo Vitrea 160 glass paints
+The fish shown above is a child's project embossed on aluminum foil, backed with glue to hold the foil shape, and colored with Pebeo Vitrea 160 glass paints.

 The same effect can be done in miniature to produce faux stained glass panels, or faux enameled box or pictures.
 Gel pens, like the Sakura Glaze pens, will make a similar effect to glass paints on foil but are less permanent and can only be used on objects which are rarely handled.